stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: csharp or vbnet

   In the Stormpath .NET SDK, the Group resource is represented by the ``IGroup`` interface.
 For more information, see the `.NET API documentation <http://docs.stormpath.com/dotnet/api>`_.

+.. only:: java

+  (java.todo)

+.. only:: nodejs

+  (node.todo)

+.. only:: php

+  For more information about creating them using the PHP SDK, see :ref:`saml-configuration-rest`.

+.. only:: python

+  (python.todo)

 .. todo::